 (1) Nondiscrimination.
-The recipient has a right to receive
+The client has a right to receive

-services in compliance with Title VI of the Civil Rights Act
+services in compliance with Title VI of the Civil Rights Act of 1964,

 all requirements imposed by the regulations issued pursuant to these